Gazntyno/knowparameter/README.md

 # know parameter website
-The Official Website for Technature.
+The Official Website for Know Parameter, a multimedia company.
 This website will display The philosophy of technature and "thinking outside the sim" as well as be the place for people to buy technature merch.